The role of a Midcounties director

 - You will also need to complete a nomination form.

-- You will have to write 250 words about why members should elect you as a director and provide bullet point information on your commitment to co-operation and qualifications for the role.
+- You will have to write 250 words about why members should elect you as a director and provide bullet point information on your Why you want to stand for the Board, What you can contribute, your commitment to co-operation and qualifications for the role.
 This will be published in a candidates’ address booklet which is circulated to members with their voting papers

 - Elections are held in September/October each year when we ask members to vote on those candidates nominated for election.